craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Smithing
 > Smithing is the skillset applied while working with metal and creating items with it.
 #### Performance
+> Performance is the skillset applied while creating fluid inter-personal art, such as a play.
 #### Riding
+> Riding is the skillset applied while working with trained animals to transport yourself.
 #### Woodworking
-Wp is the skillset applied while working with metal and creating items with it.
+> Woodworking is the skillset applied while working with wood and creating items with it.
 #### Weaving
+> Weaving is the skillset applied while working with fabric and creating items with it.